dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact T16: [Project Name] - Developer Environment Setup Guide Template
 # Date Created: C158
 # Author: AI Model & Curator
+# Updated on: C160 (Add section for managing environment variables)

 - **Key/Value for A0:**
 - **Description:** A generic template for a guide on setting up a new project's development environment, including OS, tools, and installation steps.